italrr/cr/docs/Lore.md

 Dóluz is a city/colony is Titan, one of the moons of Saturn.
 Dóluz was one of the first space colonies, originally founded by Alana Industries.
 Now part of Veracrúz.
 There are 50 million people in Dóluz.
 Most of them low-lives.
 One of the main joints of Century Laboratories is located in Dóluz.
-The main transporation is Dóluz is the metro as streets are too narrow for for full size vehicles.
-Most people ride their personal electric vehicles such as bikes and scooters, then everyone else use the metro.
+The main transporation is Dóluz is the metro as streets are too narrow for for full sized vehicles.
+Most people ride their personal electric vehicles such as bikes and scooters, and then everyone else use the metro.
 The rich people of Dóluz use Flying vehicles of course.

-Dóluz is famouse because of its night life.
+Dóluz is famous because of its night life.
 Dóluz is one of the few colonies without regulations on sex slaves and age of consent is 15 years old, also most drugs are legal except hardcore ones.

 Dóluz police department is called the Protection Squad.
-Most basic rights of a citizen Dóluz include protection from the Squad, but many of their services are paid such as murder and missing persons investigations.
+Most basic rights of a citizen in Dóluz include protection from the Squad, but many of their services are paid such as murder and missing persons investigations.

 The city is completely domed, but the ground under it is actually highly fertile as of now, and inhabited by small purple worms.
 It's unknown how it happened, but it's said that a secret project carried by an unknown group which consisted in terraforming the floor using a mutated type of worm that survived by eating waste.
 It seems the city waste management system has been leaking through the base and reaching the worms, keeping them alive.